 Originally, the constructor for the ExpenseReceiptStorage class was responsible for checking that the expense receipt container existed, and creating it if necessary.
-This constructor is invoked whenever the application instantiates an ExpenseRepository object or a Receipt-ThumbnailJob object.
+This constructor is invoked whenever the application instantiates an ExpenseRepository object or a ReceiptThumbnailJob object.
 The CreatelfNotExist method that checks whether a container exists requires a round-trip to the storage server and incurs a storage transaction cost.
-To avoid these unnecessary round-trips, Adatum moved this logic to the Initialize method in the WebRole class.
+To avoid these unnecessary round-trips, Adatum moved this logic to the ApplicationStorageInitializer class: the Application\Start method in the Global.asax.cs file invokes the Initialize method in this class when the very first request is received from a client.